murlock1000/zabbix-matrix-script/README.md

 # zabbix-matrix-script

-This script sends E2EE notifications to Matrix server from Zabbix.
+This script sends E2EE (End-to-end encryption) notifications to Matrix server from Zabbix.

 # Installation